ktao22/gadeem/about.md

 Our Program:

-✅ 3-week bootcamp in sciences and mathematics
+✅ 3-week Summer Program in sciences and mathematics

 ✅ Hardware: Building mini science lab in Africa Hope Learning Centre for experimental science learning

-✅ Software: HopEd, a self-paced learning app based on relevant local curriculums to help students catch up with gaps in education; Summer Bootcamp + Short Courses during the term taught by on-site and online teachers from United World College
+✅ Software: HopEd, a self-paced learning app based on relevant local curriculums to help students catch up with gaps in education; Summer Program + Short Courses during the term taught by on-site and online teachers from United World College

 # Program Information